aaw/cnfc/examples/tournament-scheduling/README.md

   2. No two players can appear on the same team more than once.
   3. No two players can appear on competing teams more than once.

-To solve it with the script in this directory, run:
+It doesn't look like 7 rounds is possible, but you can solve 5 rounds with the script in this directory:

 ```
-$ poetry run python3 examples/tournament-scheduling/tournament-scheduling.py /tmp/out.cnf /tmp/extractor.py
+$ poetry run python3 examples/tournament-scheduling/tournament-scheduling.py --rounds 5 /tmp/out.cnf /tmp/extractor.py
 $ kissat /tmp/out.cnf > /tmp/kissat-out
 $ python3 /tmp/extractor.py /tmp/out.cnf /tmp/kissat-out
 ```